Business and community electric vehicle charging station guide

 *Alliant Energy does not endorse any EV charging station manufacturer mentioned or not mentioned.
 Alliant Energy is not liable for any damage or malfunctions from EV charging stations purchased from an EV charging station manufacturer or vendor.

-The service equipment you order, such as Current Transformer (CT) cabinets, will need to align with Alliant Energy’s electric service rules.
-Check out our electric service manuals first and contact us at 1-800-ALLIANT (800-255-4268) if the equipment is not listed in the manual.
+The service equipment you order (such as Current Transformer [CT] cabinets) will need to align with Alliant Energy’s electric service rules.
+Check out our electric service manuals.
+Contact us at 1-800-ALLIANT (800-255-4268) if the equipment is not listed in the manual.
 We will review the project to make sure you order the right equipment, saving you time and money.

-With a list of compatible software platforms provided by the charging station manufacturer, get quotes from multiple software platform providers to compare prices.
+Get a list of compatible software platforms from the charging station manufacturer.
+Then, get quotes from multiple software platform providers to compare prices.

-Note for Iowa customers: Effective July 1, 2023, the state of Iowa will collect a $0.026 per kilowatt-hour excise tax on the sale of electricity from nonresidential EV charging stations into a battery or other energy storage device of an electric motor vehicle.
+Note for Iowa customers: The state of Iowa collects a $0.026 per kilowatt-hour excise tax on the sale of electricity from nonresidential EV charging stations into a battery or other energy storage device of an electric motor vehicle.
 Ask the software manufacturer about their product’s ability to meet this requirement.
 Learn more about the tax here.

-These charts can help you estimate the project cost of your EV charging station, as well as funding resources that may be available to you:
+These charts can help you estimate the cost of your EV charging station project and potential funding resources:

 kilowatts (kw) |